shubhamPrakashJha/Lazy-Messenger-Bot/README.md

 6. `mute` : Mutes the video
 7. `unmute` : Unmutes the video

-## Activate News Update Automation using Bot smartly
+## Activate News Update Automation using Bot smartly (pPartially Implemented )

 **Run the script `python2 activateNews.py -e <BotId> -p <BotKey>` and Bot will show you the desired news feeds**